suresh2327/suresh2327/README.md

 ### 👨‍🎓 About Me

-I'm a pre final-year undergraduate in **Electronics and Communication Engineering** at **Aditya University** with a CGPA of **9.24**.
+**I'm a pre-final year undergraduate in Electronics and Communication Engineering at Aditya University with a CGPA of 9.24.**
+**My primary interest lies in Design Verification, where I focus on ensuring functional correctness and reliability of digital designs.**
-Specializing in **ASIC Design and Verification**, I aim to make a meaningful impact in the semiconductor industry by combining academic excellence with real-world project experience.
+**I aim to contribute meaningfully to the semiconductor industry by combining strong academic foundations with practical verification project experience.**

 ---